allan-bonadio/squishy_electron_4/docGen/docSrc/intro/intro1.md

 ℏ is [Plank's reduced constant](https://en.wikipedia.org/wiki/Planck_constant).
-It's a really tiny number, $1.05×10^{-34} {kg m^2} \over s$, so in normal life, it seems like zero and you can have an object at a specific location going a specific speed.
+It's a really tiny number, $1.05×10^{-34} {kg m^2} \over s$, so in normal life, it seems like zero, and you can have an object at an exact location, going an exact speed.
 (Give or take a nanometer or so.)
 So, in order for an electron to have a more specific location, with a very narrow wave packet, it must also have a more uncertain velocity (speed) -